 Once the clearing rate is determined, the auction agent notifies the issuer’s paying agent and the broker-dealers.
 Orders above the clearing rate are not filled in the auction.

-Morgan Stanley has no obligation to maintain a secondary trading market in auction rate securities between predetermined auction periods.
+Neither Morgan Stanley nor MSSB has any obligation to maintain a secondary trading market in auction rate securities between predetermined auction periods.
 There can be no assurance that a secondary market for these securities will develop or, if it does develop, that it will provide holders the ability to resell auction securities in the secondary market on the terms or at the times desired by a holder.
 Morgan Stanley may, in its own discretion, decide to buy or sell auction rate securities in the secondary market for its own account to or from investors at any time and at any price, including at prices equivalent to, below, or above the par value of the securities.
-Although Morgan Stanley buys and sells auction rate securities for its own account in the secondary market, it has no obligation to do so and may discontinue such trading at any time without notice.
+Although Morgan Stanley may buy and sell auction rate securities for its own account in the secondary market, it has no obligation to do so and may discontinue such trading at any time without notice.